2018 Copa do Brasil: Qualified teams

 Originally Dom Bosco qualified as 2017 Copa FMF runners-up.
 Two months after the ending of the Copa FMF, Superior Tribunal de Justiça Desportiva (STJD) gave back 9 points deducted to União Rondonópolis in the first stage.
 With the 9 points, União Rondonópolis finished fourth and qualified for the 2017 Copa FMF semi-finals instead of Mixto.
 The previous semi-finals, Dom Bosco v Mixto, were annulled and União Rondonópolis played new semi-finals against Dom Bosco.
 União Rondonópolis won on penalties and advanced to the finals earning the right to play in the 2018 Copa do Brasil.

 Schedule

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.